Nirbhay97/Nirbhay97/README.md

 </p>

-- � I'm currently pursuing B.Tech degree in Electronics and Communication Engineering from VIT Vellore.
+- � I'm currently pursuing B.Tech degree in Electronics and Computer science Engineering from VIT Vellore.

 - � I’m looking to collaborate on Open Source Projects

+- I am currently learning Machine learning and computer vision

+- Also likes to compete on codechef, codeforces, leetcode and getting my hands dirty with algorithms.

 - 💬 Talk about **Webdev, IoT, ML, C and C++,Competitive programming, DSA, Embedded Systems, Trading........way more...*